sagemath/sage/src/doc/en/developer/git_trac.rst

     Checking out Trac #13744 remote branch u/user/last_twin_prime -> local branch t/12345/last_twin_prime...

-The ``git trac checkout`` command downloads an existing branch (as specified in the "Branch:" field on the trac ticket) or creates a new one if there is none yet.
+The ``git trac checkout`` command downloads an existing branch (as specified in the "Branch:" field on the github issue) or creates a new one if there is none yet.
 Just like the create command, you can specify the remote branch name explicitly using the ``-b`` switch if you want.